What Is a Personal Loan?

 Check your existing bank first

-Many banks offer "preferential rates" to existing current account customers.
-Check your bank's offering, but don't assume it's the best β€” comparison sites routinely find better rates from other lenders.
+Many banks offer preferential rates to existing current account holders.
+Check what your bank offers, but don't assume it's the best - comparison sites regularly turn up better rates elsewhere.

 5

-Apply to only one lender at a time
+Apply to one lender at a time

-Multiple hard searches in quick succession signal financial stress to lenders.
-Use soft checks to narrow to your top 1–2 choices, then apply.
-If declined, wait 3–6 months before applying again β€” and address whatever issue caused the rejection first.
+Multiple hard searches in quick succession signal financial stress.
+Use soft checks to narrow down to your top choice, then apply.
+If declined, wait 3-6 months and sort out whatever caused the rejection before trying again.

 Early Repayment Charges

-Most UK personal loans allow early repayment but charge an Early Repayment Charge (ERC) β€” typically 1–2 months' interest on the outstanding balance.
-On a Β£10,000 loan at 8% APR, that's approximately Β£133–£267.
-Before taking a loan, check the ERC terms β€” some lenders have no ERC or charge only 28 days' interest, making early repayment much cheaper.
+Most UK personal loans allow early repayment but charge an Early Repayment Charge (ERC) - typically 1-2 months' interest on the outstanding balance.
+On a £10,000 loan at 8% APR, that's roughly £133-£267.
+Before signing, check the ERC terms - some lenders charge nothing or just 28 days' interest, making early repayment far cheaper.

 Frequently Asked Questions

-There's no single minimum score, as each lender has its own criteria.
-As a guide: a score in the 'Good' range with each bureau (Experian 881+, Equifax 531+, TransUnion 604+) will give you access to the best rates.
+There's no single minimum score - each lender sets its own bar.
+As a guide, a score in the "Good" range with each bureau (Experian 881+, Equifax 531+, TransUnion 604+) will open up the best rates.
 Fair credit scores can still access personal loans but at higher rates.
-People with poor credit scores may be offered high-rate personal loans (25–50% APR) or declined by mainstream lenders β€” specialist lenders and credit unions are worth exploring in this case.
+Poor credit scores may mean high-rate offers (25-50% APR) or outright declines from mainstream lenders - specialist lenders and credit unions are worth trying in that case.

-For large purchases above Β£5,000 that you want to pay off over 1–5 years, a personal loan is often cheaper than a credit card β€” because the APR is typically lower (5–12% vs 20–30% on most credit cards) and the repayment is structured.
-However, for purchases you can realistically pay off within 0–24 months, a 0% purchase credit card beats both β€” zero interest, Section 75 consumer protection, and flexibility.
-The right choice depends on the size, timeline, and your credit score.
+For purchases above £5,000 that you'll pay off over 1-5 years, a personal loan is usually cheaper - the APR is typically lower (5-12% vs 20-30% on most credit cards) and repayment is structured.
+But if you can realistically clear the amount within 0-24 months, a 0% purchase credit card beats both - zero interest, Section 75 consumer protection, and flexibility.
+The right choice depends on the amount, your timeline, and your credit score.